aws-amplify/amplify-js/docs/media/authentication_guide.md

 console.log(result); // SUCCESS
 ```

-If you change the email address, the user you will receive a confirmation code.
+If you change the email address, the user will receive a confirmation code.
 In your app, you can confirm the verification code:

 ```js
 let result = await Auth.verifyCurrentUserAttributeSubmit('email', 'abc123');